All Episodes

 As I said, I'm a social scientist.

-I have a bachelor's degree in sociology, a master's in Latin American studies, and a PhD in political science.
+I have a bachelor's degree in sociology, a master's in Latin American studies, and a Ph.D. in political science.

-I took a research methods seminar at the University of Florida when I was doing my master's degree
+I took a research methods seminar at the University of Florida when I was doing my master's degree.

-and in the middle of a discussion one day, one of my fellow graduate students expressed
+And in the middle of a discussion one day, one of my fellow graduate students expressed dismay at a certain United States government project which had involved, oh, I think a fair amount of deception and fraud.

-The professor stopped the class.
+And the professor stopped class.

-I mean there simply is no question about it, going back it seems as far as 1947, I don't
+I mean, there simply is no question about it.

-for one second buy this whole Roswell business.
+Going back, it seems, as far as 1947, I don't for one second buy this whole Roswell business.

-And he said something in effect of, well, madam, we've just given you a republic.
+And he said something in the effect of, well, madam, we've just given you a republic, if you can keep it.

 Well, that's right.